Aftershock669/amnezia-open-docs/docs/en/instructions/5_qr-code_connection/qr-code_connection.md

 # Connection by QR code

+In this case, we will consider the option of connecting via QR code

+In this case, we will consider the option of connecting via QR code The QR code to connect to your VPN can be shared with you by other users who have created a VPN with Amnezia.
+You can also share the connection by sending the QR code.
+By scanning the QR-code you can also connect a second device.
+You can also [connect a second device] by scanning the QR-code.

-In this case, we will consider the option of connecting via QR code Do not use a QR code from public sources, they may have been posted with the intention of capturing your personal data.
+Do not use a QR code from public sources, they may have been posted with the intention of capturing your personal data.